On the asymptotic expansion for the relative Reshetikhin-Turaev invariants of fundamental shadow link pairs: Introduction

-In \cite{WY1}, Conjecture \ref{conj} has been proved for all pairs $(M,L)$ obtained by doing a change-of-pair operation from the pair $(M_c, L_{\text{FSL}})$, where $M_c = \#^{c+1} (\SS^2\times \SS^1)$ for some $c\in \NN$ and $L_{\text{FSL}}$ is a fundamental shadow link inside $M_c$, with sufficiently small cone angles (see Section \ref{fsl} for the construction and the geometry of fundamental shadow links).
+In \cite{WY1}, T. Yang and the second author study Conjecture \ref{conj} for all pairs $(M,L)$ obtained by doing a change-of-pair operation from the pair $(M_c, L_{\text{FSL}})$, where $M_c = \#^{c+1} (\SS^2\times \SS^1)$ for some $c\in \NN$ and $L_{\text{FSL}}$ is a fundamental shadow link inside $M_c$.
 Here we recall from \cite[Proposition 1.3 and 1.4]{WY1} that the change-of-pair operation is a topological move that changes a pair $(M,L)$ to another pair $(M^*,L^*)$ without changing the complement, i.e. $M\setminus L \simeq M^* \setminus L^*$.
+In particular, $M^*$ can be obtained by doing \emph{integral} Dehn fillings on the boundary components of $M\setminus L$.
 Moreover, if two pairs $(M,L)$ and $(M^*,L^*)$ share the same complement, i.e. $M\setminus L \simeq M^*\setminus L^*$, then they are related by a sequence of change-of-pair operations.
-This family of examples is important in the sense that if the cone angle can be pushed from sufficiently close to 0 all the way to $2\pi$, then one can prove the Chen-Yang's volume conjecture.
+In this case, $M^*$ can be obtained by doing \emph{rational} Dehn fillings on the boundary components of $M\setminus L$.
+In \cite{WY1}, Conjecture \ref{conj} has been proved for all pairs $(M,L)$ obtained by doing a change-of-pair operation from the pair $(M_c, L_{\text{FSL}})$, where $M_c = \#^{c+1} (\SS^2\times \SS^1)$ for some $c\in \NN$ and $L_{\text{FSL}}$ is a fundamental shadow link inside $M_c$, with sufficiently small cone angles.
+Especially, since every closed, oriented 3-manifolds can be obtained by doing Dehn-filling on the boundary of some fundamental shadow link complement \cite{CT}, if the cone angle can be pushed from sufficiently close to 0 all the way to $2\pi$, then one can prove the Chen-Yang's volume conjecture.
 Besides, to show that it is possible to push the cone angle, in \cite{WY2}, T. Yang and the second author proved Conjecture \ref{conj} for all pairs $(M,L)$ with $M\setminus L$ homeomorphic to the figure eight knot complement in $\SS^3$, for all cone angle from $0$ to $2\pi$, except finitely many cases corresponding to the exceptional surgery of the figure eight knot.
+Furthermore, in \cite{WY4}, T. Yang and the second author refined Conjectue \ref{conj} by studying the asymptotic expansion formula of the relative Reshetikhin-Turaev invariants.
+Let $M$ be a closed oriented $3$-manifold and let $L$ be a framed hyperbolic link in $M$ with $n$ components.
+Let $\{\mathrm{\bf m}^{(r)}\}=\{(\mathrm{ m}^{(r)}_1,\dots,\mathrm{ m}^{(r)}_{n})\}$ be a sequence of colorings of the components of $L$ by the elements of $\{0,\dots,r-2\}$ such that for each $k\in\{1,\dots,n\},$ either $\mathrm{m}_k^{(r)}> \frac{r}{2}$ for all $r$ sufficiently large or $\mathrm{m}_k^{(r)}< \frac{r}{2}$ for all $r$ sufficiently large.
+In the former case we let $\mu_k=1$ and in the latter case we let $\mu_k=-1,$ and we let